Pursuit Suspect Killed In Vacaville Police Shooting

 Police have not identified the suspect but say he was a white male adult.

-One officer was taken to an area hospital after complaining of shortness of breath and pain in the neck, Lt.
+The officer that was in the vehicle that was hit was taken to an area hospital after complaining of shortness of breath and pain in the neck, Lt.
 Donaldson said.
 No other injures were reported.

+On Wednesday, police said the officer had been released from the hospital.

 The on and off-ramps to eastbound Interstate 80 were closed during the investigation.